Elystan Street | Chelsea Restaurant

 That would be the entry for Phil Howard in How to Cook Cooks.
 And, if you’ve never experienced his culinary expertise before, now’s the time, because he’s dubbed Elystan Street his “last hurrah”.*

-Yes it’s a swanky sojourn in Chelsea, but with its concrete tabletops and pastel upholstery, this place feels more like fine dining on dress down Friday.
+Yes it’s a swanky Chelsea restaurant with a Michelin Star, but with its concrete tabletops and pastel upholstery, this place feels more like fine dining on dress down Friday.
 That vibe extends to the menu, with a focus on cleaner, more seasonal dishes that’ll leave you with a spring in your step, instead of a stent in your heart.
 Phil himself is on pans composing a delightful (re)mix of everything good from British gastronomy.
-There’s:

 After all that you’ll have no problem raising a toast – the cellar goes as deep as your pockets will allow.